 CitizenM is great for a comfortable stay with modern amenities, at a price that’s easier on the wallet.
 Rooms feature a centralized digital system that controls lighting, music and electronics.
 They have two locations: CitizenM New York Times Square and CitizenM New York Bowery.

 Asides from historic sites along the Freedom Trail, whale watching trips are also popular.
 May through October is the best time for whale watching in New England.
-Humpback, finback and minke whales can be viewed from boat tours along the Atlantic Ocean.
+Boat tours along the Atlantic Ocean offer opportunities to view Humpback, finback and minke whales.

 Great Stay in Central Boston

 Fairmont Copley Plaza is an excellent place to stay in Boston.
 Located in Boston’s Back Bay neighborhood, the historic hotel is across the street from Copley Square.
-The hotel was built in 1912 and features beautifully ornate architecture and décor.
-Its adjacent to historic landmarks like the Boston Public Library.
-Boston Common and the Boston Public Gardens are short walk.
+Built in 1912, Fairmont Copley Plaza features beautifully ornate architecture and décor.
+It’s adjacent to historic landmarks like the Boston Public Library.
+Boston Common and the Boston Public Gardens are a short walk.
 And the Copley metro stop offers handy access to travel elsewhere in the city.

 Recap on an I-95 Road Trip from Orlando to Boston

-I-95 itself is not among the United State’s most scenic drives.
-But there are so many great experiences to enjoy along the route.
-The Atlantic coast of Florida and Georgia’s barrier islands are among the picturesque highlights well suited for a relaxing vacation.
+An I-95 road trip is not among the United State’s most scenic drives along the highway.
+But there are so many great experiences to enjoy on the route.
+The Atlantic coast of Florida and Georgia’s barrier islands are noteworthy highlights well suited for a relaxing beach vacation.
 Historic towns like Savannah make for a great couples getaway.
 Washington DC and New York City are the beating political and financial hubs of the country, with world class restaurants and hopping bar scenes.

 For additional tips, read our article on Florida to Washington, DC road trip stops, including destinations further off the interstate, like Charleston, South Carolina and Chapel Hill, North Carolina.
 We also have great road trip stops covered from Washington, DC to Niagara Falls.
 Have questions or need assistance on planning a trip?
 Email alex(at)wanderlustmarriage.com or leave a comment below!